 That’s why scuba mask comes in different shapes.
-Some are squarish, some are rounded on the edges, some are taller and some have a single lens and some have two lenses, all have its reason.
+Some are squarish, some are rounded on the edges, some are taller and some have a single lens and some have two lenses, all have their reason.

-If you have a wider mask or a square mask closer to your face, you will have a peripheral vision to see more to your side.
+If you have a wider mask or a square mask closer to your face, you will have peripheral vision to see more to your side.

 If you have a taller lens (top to bottom) you’ll have a greater range of top and bottom vision.
 It allows you to use your eyes rather moving than your neck up and down.
-It would be a great relief freeing you from the fatigue caused by raising and lowering your neck repeatedly.
+It would be a great relief to free you from the fatigue caused by raising and lowering your neck repeatedly.
 IST M9 Saturn Twin Lens Dive Mask (Clear) Shop at Walmart

 Choosing The Right BCD

-The design of the BCD for the occupational divers and recreational divers is different.
+The design of the BCD for occupational divers and recreational divers is different.
 Occupational divers or professional divers require to carry different equipment to perform some tasks that may require something technical in their make of BCD.
 This is not so if you are just a person who dives for leisure.